HEIMIANcxl/My-code/README.md

 # My-code
-# I will put my python program's project in here.
+# Here I will show the code for my usual python work.